blue milk

 My 12 Year Old Son on the Importance of Working with Autonomy

-“Sometimes in group work I don’t put in any effort if I am being bossed around by another kid.
+“Sometimes in group work I don’t put in any effort if I am being bossed around by another kid, he says.
 I am not getting micromanaged by someone six months younger than me.
 I am not having it”.

 Talking About Pocket Money